 Your BOX is the place where your website is hosted at RAIDBOXES but you won't be able to push your git-commits directly to it.
 This is a RAIDBOXES safety feature to ensure your BOX stays secure at all times.
 Instead, you'll need to use a third-party vendor to

 git pull your repo into your BOX.
 I used GitHub for this tutorial.
 You're of course welcome to use a different service, the process itself will be very similar.

 - generated SSH keys,

 - added your public SSH key to GitHub

-Then please skip the next sections and go directly to step 4: Set up your SSH key in RAIDBOXES
+then jump directly to step 4: Set up your SSH key in RAIDBOXES .

 You can check if Git is installed on the device you're using by opening your command-line tool (Windows) or terminal (Mac) and typing the following command:

 If you see a version number, it means Git is installed on your device.